 - VALCHLOR that is not used after 90 days must be safely thrown away.
 Unused VALCHLOR, empty tubes, and used disposable nitrile gloves should be safely thrown away in household trash

-- VALCHLOR and all medicines must be kept out of the reach of children
+- VALCHLOR and all medicines must be kept out of the reach of children and pets

 How do I prescribe VALCHLOR?

 To prescribe VALCHLOR, first download, complete, and fax the VALCHLOR Patient Intake and Prescription Form.